Adroiti/docs-for-code-review-tools/RuboCop/Rails-UniqBeforePluck.md

 The use of `uniq` before `pluck` is preferred because it executes within the database.

-This cop has two different enforcement modes.
-When the EnforcedStyle is conservative (the default) then only calls to `pluck` on a constant (i.e. a model class) before `uniq` are added as offenses.
+This rule has two different enforcement modes.
+When the _EnforcedStyle_ is conservative (the default) then only calls to `pluck` on a constant (i.e. a model class) before `uniq` are added as offenses.

-When the EnforcedStyle is aggressive then all calls to `pluck` before `uniq` are added as offenses.
-This may lead to false positives as the cop cannot distinguish between calls to `pluck` on an ActiveRecord::Relation vs a call to `pluck` on an ActiveRecord::Associations::CollectionProxy.
+When the _EnforcedStyle_ is aggressive then all calls to `pluck` before `uniq` are added as offenses.
+This may lead to false positives as the rule cannot distinguish between calls to `pluck` on an ActiveRecord::Relation vs a call to `pluck` on an ActiveRecord::Associations::CollectionProxy.

-### Example
+## Examples

 ```ruby
 # bad